allouchear/NNMP-Pot/README.md

 ## Contributors
 The code is written by Abdul-Rahman Allouche.\
-A part of the code (written for tensorflow2) is based on [PhysNet](https://github.com/MMunibas/PhysNet) code (written for tensorflow1)
+A part of the code (written for tensorflow2) is based on [PhysNet](https://github.com/MMunibas/PhysNet) code (written for tensorflow1) myXTB is a modified version of [xtb-python](https://github.com/grimme-lab/xtb-python) library writen by S. Grimme and coworkers